Chris1320/SetupGuides-ArchLinux/README.md

     <img src="https://img.shields.io/github/last-commit/SetupGuides/ArchLinux?color=%23f9e2af&style=for-the-badge">
 </div>

 This repository contains most of my dotfiles that are used in my Arch Linux installation.
+You can use the *auto-install script* (WIP) to automatically install Arch Linux and the dotfiles in your system.

+However, I don't guarantee that the installer covers all your needs.
+In such cases (or you probably do not want to start from scratch), this guide assumes that...

-This guide assumes that you've successfully installed Arch Linux by following their [installation guide](https://wiki.archlinux.org/title/Installation_guide) which can be found in their [wiki](https://wiki.archlinux.org/).
-This guide also assumes that you've made a [non-root user](#Setting-up-a-non-root-user) in your system and is currently active, and you are currently connected to the internet.
+- You've successfully installed Arch Linux by following their [installation guide](https://wiki.archlinux.org/title/Installation_guide) which can be found in their [wiki](https://wiki.archlinux.org/).
+- You have made a [non-root user](#Setting-up-a-non-root-user) in your system and is currently active.
+- You are currently connected to the internet.

-Some, if not all of the dotfiles, can also be used in other operating systems/distributions, but it's up to you on how you will do it.
+Some, if not all of the dotfiles, can also be used in other operating systems/distributions, but it's up to you on how you will do it since I haven't tested it on other systems yet.

 > **NOTE**: This page is currently under active development.
 Documentation might be outdated because the dotfiles/scripts are updated frequently.